 The Affordable Care Act (ACA) includes a number of important provisions intended to make children's health care more age-appropriate, affordable, accessible and timely.
 As the future of the ACA is considered, it is important that children do not lose the protections and gains created by these provisions.

 - Private coverage through the Exchanges – More than 1 million children are covered by Exchange plans.

 - Reforms of the overall private insurance market:

 - No exclusions or increased costs for pre-existing conditions – Children with an ongoing health condition cannot be denied coverage or charged more because of that condition.

-- No annual or lifetime benefit caps – Children who have high medical costs are assured their private coverage won’t end because their benefit is capped at a certain dollar amount.
+- No annual or lifetime benefit caps – Children who have high medical costs are assured their private coverage, including coverage through large employers, won't end because their benefit is capped at a certain dollar amount.

 - Dependent coverage up to age 26 – Young adults can remain on their parent(s)' plan until age 26.

 - Coverage of pediatric, habilitative services – All private plans in the individual and small group markets must now cover pediatric and habilitative1 services.
 Prior to the ACA, these key benefits were not always covered.

 - Medicaid/CHIP maintenance of effort – States cannot roll back the Medicaid and CHIP eligibility standards, methodologies and procedures they had in place for children's coverage as of March 23, 2010.